Financial Aid

 Federal and State Grants

 Federal Pell Grants provides assistance to undergraduate students who demonstrate financial need according to requirements established by the federal government.
-To be eligible, you must enroll in a degree program and must be matriculated for your first bachelor's degree.
+To be eligible, you must not have previously earned a bachelor's, graduate, or professional degree.
 You are automatically considered for the Pell Grant upon filing the FAFSA.
 Amounts can change yearly.

 The Tuition Assistance Program is a grant awarded to residents of the state of New York who are enrolled in a full-time degree program.
 TAP is based upon financial need, and you must file a FAFSA and a separate TAP application.
 If you qualify for TAP, the TAP application instructions will be included in your FAFSA results.